 The importance of social connection

-But as I read the data and spoke with colleagues, I realized the importance of human connection to our sense of well-being (and, yes, this also applies to introverts!).
+But as I read the data and spoke with colleagues, I realized the importance of our human network and social connection to our sense of well-being (and, yes, this also applies to introverts!).
 From the research, we know social connection is the single biggest driver of our happiness and one of the biggest drivers of our engagement and productivity at work.

-By promoting a better understanding of mental health within a safe environment, while designing programs and implementing policies to facilitate our employees’ unique ways of working and living, we believe that Schneider is achieving a positive, lasting impact.
-Whether it’s our global policy for family leave, a training program on well-being, or even just a casual hike in a beautiful setting – it’s critical that we continue to recognize the importance of mental health and support one another in caring for it.
+By promoting more understanding of mental health and designing programs and policies to facilitate our employees’ unique ways of working and living, we believe that Schneider is leading the way.
+Whether it’s our global policy for family leave, a training program on well-being, our Trust Line for employees to report ethics issues, or even just a personal check in with a dear colleague – let’s make the commitment to mental health and be Here for Each Other every day.

-Tina Mylon, Senior Vice President Talent and Diversity, is a great role model at Schneider Electric for the importance of well-being.
+Tina is a great role model at Schneider Electric for the importance of well-being.
 She is a Global HR Executive with broad experience in talent strategy and management, leadership development, talent acquisition, diversity and inclusion, organizational effectiveness, and change management.